-- Lectures are used to impart key information and showcase new ways of working which will enable students to develop a sound understanding of the principles of their field of study. - All students take part in simulated exercises, culminating in the Interprofessional Studies module at Level 6 where students from all cohorts work together to set up development companies for a real site and proceed through the various stages required to bring a scheme to completion. - Case studies, role plays and group working will be used to facilitate application of the principles more widely.
+- Lectures are used to impart key information and showcase new ways of working which will enable students to develop a sound understanding of the principles of their field of study as well as identifying new ways of working.
+For example there will be key lectures relating to property law, valuation and asset management. - All students take part in simulated exercises, culminating in the inter-professional studies module at Level 6 where students from all cohorts work together to set up development companies for a real site and proceed through the various stages required to bring a scheme to completion.
+Real Estate students will be expected to apply their knowledge of property management and valuations in order to address the task. - Case studies, role plays and group working will be used to facilitate application of the principles more widely.
 They will also be used to prompt discussion and practice problem solving skills.
-This will also allow students to evaluate the appropriateness of different approaches to solving problems. - Employability Skills are embedded through the programme. (see below under work related learning) - The use of reflective reports, for example, in for Academic and Professional Development Skills and Inter Professional Studies facilitates reflection on the qualities necessary for employment, requiring the exercise of personal responsibility and decision making.
-Additionally they allow students to identify the limits of their knowledge and skills and identify strategies for development. - The use of a portfolio in Construction Site Management will enable learners to reflect on the practice application of their skills and knowledge as well as reinforcing the ethical aspects of their practice.
+This will also allow students to evaluate the appropriateness of different approaches to solving problems.
+For example in Property Management students will be given a case study relating to a residential development.
+They will be asked to apply their knowledge of law, regulation and good practice to come up with a strategy for management. - Employability Skills are embedded through the programme. (see below under work related learning) - The use of reflective reports, for example, in for Academic and Professional Development and Inter Professional Studies facilitates reflection on the qualities necessary for employment, requiring the exercise of personal responsibility and decision making.

-1 Quality Assurance Agency for Higher Education
+3 Quality Assurance Agency for Higher Education

-2 Qualifications and Curriculum Authority
+4 Qualifications and Curriculum Authority